• Enjoy 30% off sitewide* | Limited time only!

 Tips To Help Your Newborn’s Hair Grow

-Although your newborn will grow their hair back quickly, there’s no harm in helping it along.
+Although your newborn will grow their hair back quickly, and the specific rate at which it grows back is different for every baby, there’s no harm in helping it along.
 Here are a few tips to help their mane become the main event once again:

 • Minimize the time your newborn spends on their back when awake.